-We continued to use the Stage model from Classes 1-6 and keep the same structure across the school, due to specific positive feedback and results pertaining to this model.
+We continue to use the Stage model from Classes 1-6 and keep the same structure across the school, due to specific positive feedback and results pertaining to this model.
 We also enjoyed some changes to the staff team, which brought fresh ideas and energy helping us to strengthen our team for future succession planning.

 Compliance remains a significant factor in the running of a school in order to meet the current and forthcoming statutory requirements.
-BMSS received 5 year accreditation with NESA in 2019.
+Improvements in systems, processes and communication are now at the core of the school's strategic planning.
+The strategic plan was extensively redeveloped during 2020 to better meet the challenges and risks associated with running a school in more complex environments.

 As a staff body we have been reviewing our curriculum with a focus on student engagement and differentiation, assessment and reporting procedures, a consistent numeracy and literacy curriculum across the school, science and technology and how to meet the NESA digital curriculum, student leadership, strengthening our Restorative Practice work as well as our Peer Support and Leadership program.

-Last year we ran 3 Sporting Schools programs and due to our weekly and daily PDHPE program as well as our camps and excursions we go above and beyond the expected PDHPE hours within our school.
+Last year we ran three Sporting Schools programs and due to our weekly and daily PDHPE program as well as our camps and excursions we go above and beyond the expected PDHPE hours within our school.

-We have also started our work with Aunty Jacinta Tobin to adopt our school totems.
-As part of this work we held a Waratah Totem dance Festival for our Spring Festival.
-We invite local Aboriginal elders to partake in our school festivals and have invited 4 local elders to be involved in the planning and running of an Early Childhood Nature conference in September, 2019.
+We have also started our work with Paul Glass to improve and enrich Aboriginal programs at the school.
+We invite local Aboriginal elders to partake in our school festivals.
 We have many ideas on growing our work with local Aboriginal elders and hope that this work continues.